karimsiali/etch-a-sketch/README.md

 # etch-a-sketch

-### This is an assignment for the Odin Project by the same name, which I finished and want to do extra credit.
+### This is an assignment for the Odin Project.
+#### I used my knowledge from the previous lessons in flexbox and DOM selectors and events to make this game.